j2made/instagram-php/README.md

 # instagram-php
-WordPress function to integrate an Instagram feed via PHP and JSON.
+Simple WordPress function to integrate an Instagram feed via PHP and JSON.

 ## Installation
 1. Place script from instagram.php in WordPress `functions.php`.